1951 eruption of Mount Lamington: Scientific study and monitoring

-The eruption rated a 4 on the Volcanic Explosivity Index scale of 0 to 8.
+The eruption rated a four on the Volcanic Explosivity Index scale of zero to eight.
+This vertical eruption blast was accompanied by a lateral collapse of the volcano flank.
 At the time of the eruption, volcanologist Tony Taylor was studying the Rabaul caldera, another volcano in Papua New Guinea.
 He arrived one day after the eruption.
 Taylor conducted a dangerous on-site investigation to determine the probability of another eruption, including a flight over the erupting crater.

 Mount Lamington was continuously monitored due to the potential for future eruptions.
-Tony Taylor spent two years studying the volcano, where he received support from the Bureau of Mineral Resources, Geology and Geophysics (BMR).
+Taylor spent two years studying the volcano, where he received support from the Bureau of Mineral Resources, Geology and Geophysics (BMR).
 Seismologist Bill Langron and geologist John Best also assisted in the scientific study.
 A de Havilland Mosquito of the No. 87 Squadron RAAF conducted a reconnaissance flight in the affected area.
-Photographs taken during the flight were used in mapping the damage extent and change in topography around Mount Lamington.
+Photographs taken during the flight were used in mapping the devastation's reach and change in topography around Mount Lamington.
 There were concerns of an imminent eruption of Mount Victory, another volcano near Tufi and Wanigela.
 An inspection of the volcano suggest there was no threat.

-Tony Taylor interpreted that the landslides initially observed were the result of the earthquake swarm or other geological processes.
-Intense activity occurred in the subsequent days after, including an interpreted vulcanian eruption on the 17 January.
+Taylor interpreted that the landslides initially observed were the result of the earthquake swarm or other geological processes.
+Intense activity occurred in the subsequent days after, including an interpreted Vulcanian eruption on 17 January.
 That eruption was caused by magma interacting with groundwater.
 The young hill structure observed via a telescope and initially interpreted by Taylor as a pile of debris, was instead a small lava dome.